klavins/LeanW26/md/src/TypeTheory/Overview.md

 Problems with ZF
 ===

-- You can write x ∈ x and have to prove it does not follow from the axioms
+- You can write `x ∈ x` and have to prove it does not follow from the axioms
-- Proofs exist outside of ZF
 - It is not *constructive*, so hard to encode algorithmically
 - Not amenable to computation (no data structures, not modular, ...)